 Delete Single Document

-You can search for all documents in the collection by including zero properties in the filter, or you can refine your search by including one or more properties.
+You can search for all documents in the collection by including zero properties in the query object, or you can refine your search by including one or more properties.

 Optionally, deleteOne() has an options parameter.
 For additional information on these choices, see the deleteOne() documentation.

 deleteOne() removes the first document that matches the specified query.
-Only one document will be destroyed if more than one document matches the query.
-The first document found in natural order will be erased if you don’t provide a filter.
+Only one document will be deleted if more than one document matches the query.

 Assume you wish to remove an Airbnb listing with a specific name.
-To do this, you can utilise deleteOne().
-The name of the listing will be included in the filter parameter.
+The name of the listing will be included in the query parameter.
 You can write a function to remove a listing with a specific name from the database.

 async function deleteListingByName(client, nameOfListing) {